 We've always treated our pets like family, but we admittedly need them now more than ever.
-(Just one of the side effects of 2020!)
-From being your loyal work-from-home buddy to your companion at holiday meals, our pets are an essential part to our everyday lives.
-So, it's no surprise that we sneak a wee bit of human foods to our begging pooch once in a while.
+From being your loyal work-from-home buddy to your companion at holiday meals, our pets are an essential part of our everyday lives.
+So, it's no surprise that we sneak a wee bit of human food to our begging pooch once in a while.
 (Don't worry, we all do it!)

 As Thanksgiving Day rolls around, we can't wait to get our hands on that incredible Thanksgiving feast.
 To keep the Thanksgiving spirit of sharing in mind, here are five Thanksgiving foods you can share with Fido.

 No Thanksgiving meal is complete without turkey.
 Whether you like your turkey plain roasted or covered with bacon, be sure to only share plainly cooked Thanksgiving turkey with your pooch -- Just white meat with no turkey bones, no turkey skin, and free of seasonings and other fatty ingredients.
 Fatty foods are no bueno for Fido and can cause pancreatitis, among other issues.

 A popular veggie side dish at Thanksgiving dinner is green beans.
 They are safe for your pooch to eat, as long as they carry the same rules as the turkey -- Plain and free of butter and oils (fat), salt, and other seasonings.
 Green beans are even recommended as a treat and good for Fido's digestive tract.